Vishuddha: Function

-Vishuddha chakra is known as the purification center, where the nectar amrita drips down from the bindu chakra and is split into a pure form and a poison.
+Vishuddhi chakra is known as the purification center, where the nectar amrita drips down from the bindu chakra and is split into a pure form and a poison.
 In its most abstract form, it is associated with higher discrimination and is associated with creativity and self-expression.
-It is believed that when vishuddha is closed, a person undergoes decay and death.
+It is believed that when vishuddhi is closed, a person undergoes decay and death.
 When it is open, negative experiences are transformed into wisdom and learning.
 The success and failure in one's life are said to depend upon the state of this chakra, whether it is polluted or clean.
 The feeling of being guilty is given as the most prominent reason for this chakra to block the kundalini energy moving upwards.
 It is associated with the element akasha, or ether, and the sense of hearing, as well as the action of speaking.

 Meditation upon this chakra is said to bring about various siddhis or occult powers: vision of the three periods, past, present and future; freedom from disease and old age; destruction of dangers; and the ability to move the three worlds.

 Lalana chakra

-Closely related to Vishuddha is a minor chakra, located in the roof of the mouth, called Lalana.
+Closely related to Vishuddhi is a minor chakra, located in the roof of the mouth, called Lalana.
 It is described as having 16 red or white petals that correspond to the virtues of respect, contentment, offense, self-control, pride, affection, sorrow, depression, purity, dissatisfaction, honor and anxiety.
 Inside is a red circular moon region, which acts as a reservoir for the nectar amrita.
-When Vishuddha is inactive, this nectar is allowed to run downwards into Manipura and consumed, resulting in physical degeneration.
-Through practices such as khechari mudra, however, the nectar can be made to enter Vishuddha, where it is purified, and becomes a nectar of immortality.
+When Vishuddhi is inactive, this nectar is allowed to run downwards into Manipura and consumed, resulting in physical degeneration.
+Through practices such as khechari mudra, however, the nectar can be made to enter Vishuddhi, where it is purified, and becomes a nectar of immortality.

 Associations with the body

 This chakra is located in the neck and the throat.
 Due to its association with hearing, it is related to the ears, and due to its association with speaking, it is associated with the mouth.

-Vishuddha is often associated with the thyroid gland in the human endocrine system.
+Vishuddhi is often associated with the thyroid gland in the human endocrine system.
 This gland is in the neck, and produces hormones essential for growth and maturation.
 Excessive stress, namely fear and fear from speaking out, are said to affect the throat chakra, and thyroid problems may occur.
 Singing is a harmless and beneficial way of stimulating the throat chakra, whereas rubbing or hitting the throat area is not and can be harmful.

 Practices

-In kundalini yoga, vishuddha can be opened and balanced through practices including asanas (such as shoulder-stand), pranayama, jalandhara bandha (throat lock), and khecarī mudrā.
+In kundalini yoga, vishuddhi can be opened and balanced through practices including asanas (such as shoulder-stand), pranayama, jalandhara bandha (throat lock), and khecarī mudrā.
 This chakra can be cleaned or opened by meditation or vocalisation.

 There are also special meditations with specific influence on the vishuddhi chakra.